 Coventor’s hybrid design flow helps MEMS teams to meet their performance criteria while simultaneously reducing cost and time to market.
 The methodology leverages Coventor’s MEMS+ to enable fast device design and co-simulation with the drive electronics.
-By enabling the control system to be simulated together with the MEMS device, early in the design flow, costly redesign is avoided late in the design cycle.
-Layout from MEMS+ can then be passed to Coventor’s Analyzer to access MEMS specific FEM solvers for detailed device design.
+By simulating the MEMS device together with the control system early in the design flow, costly redesign is avoided late in the design cycle.
+Layout information from the MEMS+ software can also be transferred to Coventor’s Analyzer (in CoventorWare), so that detailed device designs can be completed using MEMS-specific FEM solvers in CoventorWare.

-- Rapid Design Exploration with High Order Finite ElementsUsers first create the geometric MEMS model in MEMS+ using components from the extensive library of high-order electromechanical finite elements.
-In the mirror example shown below, mechanical elements model the suspension and gimbal and comb fingers with a circular backbone are used to model the non-linear electrostatic actuation of the mirror and gimbal.
+Designers first create a geometric MEMS model in MEMS+ , using components from the extensive library of higher-order electromechanical finite elements.
+In the mirror example shown in Figure 3 (below), mechanical elements are assembled to model the suspension and gimbal.
+Comb fingers with a circular backbone are built to model the non-linear electrostatic actuation of the mirror and gimbal.
 The elements use conformal mapping to simulate fringing field capacitance and comb finger out-of-plane fringing force actuation.
-Because high order parametric elements are used, rather than traditional finite element analysis (FEA), users can assemble and solve hundreds of solutions in the time it takes to run one simulation in FEA.
+Using higher order parametric elements, users can assemble and test hundreds of design solutions in the time it takes to execute one traditional finite element analysis (FEA) simulation.

-The MEMS+ models have been optimized to run in MATLAB/Simulink or Cadence.
-For an electrostatically driven micro mirror, frequency response, drive angle with drive voltage and transient response are commonly evaluated at this stage.
-Yield analysis via Monte Carlo simulation provides users with an ability to rapidly evaluate differences in device performance using process and material information provided by their foundry.
+The MEMS+ models have been optimized to run in MATLAB Simulink® or Cadence®.
+For an electrostatically driven micro mirror, frequency response, drive angle with drive voltage and transient response are commonly evaluated after the geometric MEMS model is built in MEMS+.
+Users can rapidly evaluate differences in device performance, by carrying out Monte-Carlo based yield analysis using process and material information provided by their foundry.

-The next step is to utilize field solvers to perform detailed analysis of the MEMS device.
-For the mirror example, Coventor’s Analyzer is employed to extract the damping coefficients for the MEMS+ and investigate the stresses in the suspension beams.
+After the MEMS+ model is developed, the next step is to utilize field solvers to perform detailed analysis of the MEMS device.
+In our micro mirror example, Coventor’s Analyzer is employed to extract the damping coefficients for MEMS+ and investigate the stresses in the suspension beams.
 To provide additional confidence in the simulation prior to fabrication, MEMS+ and Analyzer solutions can be validated by comparing resonant frequencies.

 A Complete Platform For MEMS Design

-Coventor’s MEMS+ and Analyzer provide a powerful platform for MOEMS design and addresses the critical design challenges which cannot be solved using general FEM tools.
-Using this platform, designers may simulate the complex multi-physics of the actuation and sensing mechanisms together with the electronics and MEMS package.
-Furthermore, Monte-carlo analyses can be used to study and improve manufacturing yield.
+Coventor’s MEMS+ and Analyzer provide a powerful platform for MOEMS design.
+They address the critical design challenges which cannot be solved using general FEM tools.
+Using this platform, designers may simulate the complex multi-physics of the actuation and sensing mechanism, along with the electronics and MEMS packaging.
+Furthermore, Monte-Carlo analyses can be used to study and improve manufacturing yield.

 This methodology has numerous advantages.
-First, engineers do not need to create a reduced-order or equivalent models from FEM and/or analytical expressions, as underlying physics of the MEMS optical device are included in the MEMS+ high order elements.
+First, engineers do not need to hand craft reduced-order or equivalent models from FEA or analytical expressions; all essential physics of the MOEMS are included in the MEMS+ model.
 This saves valuable time and resources.
-Second, rapid exploration of design and process changes is possible, as the high order elements run extremely fast and are parametric.
-Third, by utilizing a platform that integrates with best-in-class simulators like Cadence Spectre and/or Matlab/Simulink, engineers have access to the best combination of accuracy and capacity.
-As Coventor, Cadence and the Mathworks all make speed and capacity improvements to their individual algorithms, the benefits multiply.
-Going forward, users can expect simulation performance to scale exponentially.
+Second, rapid exploration of process and design variations is possible, because the MEMS+ models are fully parametric and simulate extremely fast compared to conventional FEA models.
+Third, by utilizing a platform that integrates with best-in-class simulators like MATLAB®, Simulink, and Cadence Spectre®, engineers have access to the best combination of accuracy and capacity.
+As Coventor, Mathworks and Cadence all make speed and capacity improvements to their tools, the benefits multiply.
+Going forward, simulation performance will exceed the user’s growing demands.